Mt. Olive Online Publication December 3, 2025

 Exercise for Better Health- Free Class

-Summer still kicking so why not try One Hour Fitness in Flanders to get those bodies in shape.
+Holidays are kicking in so why not try One Hour Fitness in Flanders to get those bodies in shape.
 Check out https://www.onehourfitness.net/

 We are a female only group and our classes are low impact.
 The routines are easy to follow.
 Come and try a few classes.